 What A Mess

 Repair Truck Seat Foam

-Rather than replacing the old seat cover with the original cloth, the owner chose a much tougher vinyl.
-We fabricated a brand new custom seat cover with rugged vinyl.
+The owner didn't like the cloth in the original seat, so we fabricated a brand new one with vinyl.
 The new seat is much easier to maintain.
-And you can forget about the duct tape!
+And you can forget about duct tape!

 Reupholster Truck Seat

 New Vinyl Seat Cover

 Reupholstering the interior of your truck makes even more sense when you consider the cost of a new vehicle.
 Instead of buying a new pickup, the owner of this Ford F-150 (below) purchased a brand new truck carpet set and leather upholstery kit.
 As a bonus, we custom-fit a pair of adjustable seat heaters for twenty percent less than it would have cost without the truck upholstery upgrade.

 Leather Seats For Trucks